IT21206696/Cattle_Managment_System_Research/README.md

 ## 🔧 **Our Components**
 1. **📸 Automated Breed Identification and Management System for Cattle**
-2. **📈 Monitoring Cattle Growth, Milk Recording, and Future Prediction**
+2. **📈 Monitoring Cattle Growth, Milk Recording and Future Prediction**
 3. **📍 Integrated Cattle Tracking, Health, and Feeding Pattern Analysis**
 4. **🦠 Pests and Diseases Identification**